wangzheng422/rh-cloud-architecture-workshop-helm/README.md

-Helm charts for Globex recommendation services.
+Helm charts for Globex application.